ClickCease

 An IVA will take around 3 to 6 weeks to set up, depending on how quickly you can gather the supporting information required to present to your creditors.

 Just because you might not qualify for an IVA does not mean that you won’t qualify for another scheme.
-There are other arrangements to pay your debts back, we will refer you to a firm regulated to provide advice on alternative solutions.
+There are other arrangements to pay your debts back, we will refer you to an FCA firm regulated to provide advice on alternative solutions.

 No, you can enter into an IVA if you’re unemployed, self-employed, part-time, full time, retired or in receipt of benefits.
 As long as you have a disposable income above £90 per month after you’ve covered your essential living costs such as household bills, food, car etc.